State law requires written application for all types of disaster relief:

 More questions?
 Visit the California State Board of Equalization's Disaster Relief - Frequently Asked Questions page.

-Disaster Relief for Properties Receiving the Disabled Veterans' Exemption
+Information about Disaster Relief for Properties Receiving the Disabled Veterans' Exemption

 Exemption from the Fire Prevention Fee due to Natural Disaster:

-Effective January 1, 2015, an exemption from the Fire Prevention Fee will be available to owners in the State's Responsibility Areas (SRA) when a habitable structure is deemed unhabitable as a result of a natural disaster.
+Effective January 1, 2015, an exemption from the Fire Prevention Fee will be available to owners in the State's Responsibility Areas (SRA) when a habitable structure is deemed inhabitable as a result of a natural disaster.
 Certain conditions must be met.
 This program is administered by The California Board of Forestry and Fire Protection.
 Additional information may be found in the State Board of Equalization Letter to Assessors 2014-71.